 for $z \in \D$, where $z^*=1/\bar z$ is the reflection of $z$ with respect to $\S1$.
-Then there is some $t>0$ such that $f$ extends to a quasiconformal automorphism of $\Chat$ that coincides with $F$ on the annulus $\{1-t<|z|<1\}$ having the complex dilatation
+Then, there is some $t>0$ such that $f$ extends to a quasiconformal self-homeomorphism of $\Chat$ that coincides with $F$ on the annulus $\{1-t<|z|<1\}$ having the complex dilatation